barisere/twitter-api-clone/README.md

 - Search (Tweets and Users)

 Together with the implementation, the API documentation is provided in the OpenAPI format.
 This implementation is an exercise in REST API design.
+The API documentation is available on SwaggerHub at [Twitter Clone (API)](https://app.swaggerhub.com/apis/barisere/twitter_clone_api/0.1.0).

 ## Primary Resources